taheeraahmed/taheeraahmed/README.md

   Data scientist at NINA
   ♡ MSc. in Computer Science
   ♡ BSc. in Electrical engineering
-  ♡ Use Github for work, projects, and voluntary work at Samfundet and my own projects
+  ♡ Use Github for work and personal projects
 </p>